Finding the Top Financial Advisors in New Mexico

 John Moore & Associates can establish a diversified portfolio that adheres to your individual risk tolerance, investment goals and time horizon.
 It does this using proprietary portfolio models including:

-JMA Asset Allocation - aims to provide broad equity exposure through mutual funds
+- JMA Asset Allocation - This model aims to provide broad equity exposure through mutual funds.

-JMA Dynamic Equity - invests in companies that may have a price potential that’s significantly greater than its current market price
+- JMA Dynamic Equity - This model invests in companies that may have a price potential that’s significantly greater than its current market price.

-JMA Managed Bond - aims to provide clients with high-quality, intermediate-term, laddered fixed income investments
+- JMA Managed Bond - This model focuses on providing clients with high-quality, intermediate-term, laddered fixed-income investments.

-JMA Equity Income - invests in large-cap, income-oriented equities.
+- JMA Equity Income - This model invests in large-cap, income-oriented equities.

 In evaluating securities, the firm examines the potential of companies it may invest in based on their earnings, debt, competitors and other information.
 It uses several resources of information including financial newspapers and magazines as well as industry research published by third parties.